mongodb/docs-app-services/source/includes/data-source-configuration.rst

      }
    }

-The configuration file to link a Data Lake should have the following form:
+The configuration file for an {+adf-datasource+} should has the following form:

 .. code-block:: json
    :caption: config.json